 The CoP matrix shows that the substrate thickness does not have much impact on the Tp and ER.
 So, it should be fine to exclude the substrate thickness from the design parameter for optimization.

 With the metamodel created, we can proceed to the optimization step for identifying the best designs.

 Step 3: optiSLang - Optimization and best designs

-- Double click on the Evolutionary Algorithm module.
+- Double-click on the Evolutionary Algorithm module.
 Settings including the optimization method, maximum number of samples, and criteria are set up for this module.

 Here we are aiming for the best outputs for TE transmission and ER.
-In the post-processing page, you can drag the 3D Cloud plot from the Visuals section to get the overview of all designs for these two figures of merit.
+In the post-processing page, you can drag the 3D Cloud plot from the Visuals section to get an overview of all designs for these two figures of merit.
 The best designs are all the points located at the edge of the plot also referred to as the Pareto frontier (marked red).

 As we are considering two FOM’s here, you can better visualize the Pareto frontier using the Pareto 2D option as shown below: